StingrayCZ/Small-Project-in-C/README.md

     EMPTYLINE

     // Load Test of Chinese plane
-    printf("How many HeavyDutyBox is able to carry Chinese plane?");
+    printf("How many HeavyDutyBox is the Chinese plane able to carry?");
     EMPTYLINE

     counter = 1;